idilkara/cs436-project/readme.md

 This repository includes:

 - **Application Source Code:**
-    Source code for both backend and frontend components. backend source code is in `backend/` folder frontend source code is in `frontend/` folder
+    Source code for both backend and frontend components:
+    - Backend source code is in [`backend/`](backend/) folder
+    - Frontend source code is in [`frontend/`](frontend/) folder

     - **Deployment Scripts and Manifests:**
-    - Kubernetes YAML manifests for deploying services, configmaps, secrets, and autoscalers are in `k8s-configs/` folder
+        - Kubernetes YAML manifests for deploying services, configmaps, secrets, and autoscalers are in the [`k8s-configs/`](k8s-configs/) folder
-    - Also the setup scripts for setting up the VM and the commadns for  creating the kubernetes cluster are given in the same folder.
+        - Setup scripts for the VM and commands for creating the Kubernetes cluster are also provided in the same folder.

 - **Load Testing Scripts:**
     Locust scripts for performance and load testing, are in the tests folder.
     This folder also includes the results we collected and th terminal commands we used to run the experiments.

 - **Documentation:**
-    - `README.md` with step-by-step deployment and setup instructions.
+    - [`README.md`](README.md) with step-by-step deployment and setup instructions.
-    - Additional setup guides and command references in the `setup-commands/` directory.
+        - Additional setup guides and command references in the [`setup-commands/`](setup-commands/) directory.
-    - Additional overview of the repository `introduction.md`
+        - Additional overview of the repository in [`introduction.md`](introduction.md)

 All files required to replicate the deployment and testing environment are included in this repository.